 4. Kenneth C. Patrick Visitor Center

 The Kenneth C. Patrick Visitor Center is located adjacent to Drakes Beach.
 The center features exhibits about early maritime exploration, marine fossils, and marine environments.
 There is also a full-size whale skeleton on display here.
-This is one of two visitor center at the Point Reyes National Seashore.
+This is one of two visitor centers at the Point Reyes National Seashore.
 There is no entrance fee to visit Point Reyes National Seashore.

 5. Bear Valley Visitor Center